Sharon E. Watkins: Education

 Born in 1954, Sharon Elizabeth Watkins grew up in Indianapolis, Indiana, where she attended Shortridge High School.
-She studied at Macalester College in Minnesota, from 1972-1974, before transferring to Butler University, where she completed a Bachelors of Arts degree in French and Economics.
+She studied at Macalester College in Minnesota, from 1972 to 1974, before transferring to Butler University, where she completed a Bachelors of Arts degree in French and Economics.
 She made the decision to serve as a missionary through the mission board of her denomination, the Christian Church (Disciples of Christ), and served for two years in the Congo, then known as Zaire, leading literacy programs.
 Upon returning to the United States, she worked in the Africa Department of the Division for Overseas Ministry, for the Christian Church (Disciples of Christ).
 Feeling called to the ministry, she then enrolled in the Master of Divinity program at Yale Divinity School, graduating in 1984.
 She was ordained that same year, at Spring Glen Church in Hamden, Connecticut, where she served as a part-time assistant minister, while completing her studies.